 Etay Oren | « FIWARE est une fabuleuse expérience.
 L'apport financier est une chose, le support en termes de conseil que nous avons reçu de l'organisation en est une autre.
 Le fait de rentrer notre candidature nous a amenés à clarifier notre stratégie, à préciser notre vision.
 Daniela (NCP Brussels ICT) nous a aidé à franchir les différentes étapes, à penser aussi bien marketing que technologie.
 Nous y avons participé en nous disant : quelle que soit l'issue, nous aurons progressé.
 Et cela s'est vérifié : notre façon d'approcher le marché s'est sensiblement renforcée.
 De même, nous avons pu étendre notre champ applicatif.
 Pour Communithings, il y a un avant-FIWARE et un après-FIWARE !»

-RDC Environment is a Brussels SME specialised since more than 20 years on the evaluation of environmental, economic and social impacts.
-These evaluations concern products, services and policies.
+RDC Environment is a Brussels SME specialised for more than 20 years on the evaluation of environmental, economic and social impacts.
+These evaluations concern products, services, and policies.
 RDC Environment has exercised its expertise with a consortium composed of 10 international partners.
-This has enabled RDC Environment to join an H2020 project comprising 10 partners from 6 European countries, among which industrial enterprises known worldwide.
+This has enabled RDC Environment to join an H2020 project comprising 10 partners from 6 European countries, among which industrial enterprises are known worldwide.

-The proposal was submitted in March 2014 within the framework of the SPIRE (Sustainable Process Industries through Resource & Energy Efficiency) call for proposal.
+The proposal was submitted on March 2014 within the framework of the SPIRE (Sustainable Process Industries through Resource & Energy Efficiency) call for proposal.
 The official kick-off is foreseen for January 2015.

 - GLAM project (Leitat of Barcelona) the Leitat Technological Center (“Glass - Laser Multiplexed Biosensor”)